Multi-level Chaotic Maps for 3D Textured Model Encryption: Security and Performance Analysis

 The chaotic systems are extremely sensitive to the system parameter and initial value.
 A light difference can lead to the decryption failure.
-To test the secret key sensitivity of the image encryption scheme, we change the secret key as shown in Table \ref{tb:keysen}.
+To test the secret key sensitivity of the 3D model encryption scheme.

-We use the changed key to decrypt the encrypted 3D textured model in Fig. \ref{fig:key}, while the other secret keys remain the same.
-The decryption results are shown in Fig. \ref{fig:key}.
+We use the modified key to decrypt the encrypted 3D surface model while the other keys remain unchanged.
+The decryption result is shown in Fig. \ref{fig:key}.
 We can see that the decrypted 3D model is completely different from the original plain 3D model.
-The test results of the other secret key are similar.
-The experiments show that the 3D model encryption scheme is quite sensitive to the secret key, which also indicates the strong ability to resist exhaustive attack.
+The test results for the other key are similar.
+Experiments show that the 3D model encryption scheme is very sensitive to keys and has strong resistance to exhaustive attacks.